Harivansh-coder/Binary-Decimal/README.md

 # Binary-Decimal
-A simple python script for binary to decimal conversion or vice-versa.
+A simple python package for binary to decimal conversion or vice-versa.